home-assistant/companion.home-assistant/docs/carplay/carplay.md

 ![iOS](/assets/iOS.svg)

-Home Assistant has started to offer an CarPlay experience.
+Home Assistant offers a CarPlay experience.
 This will allow you to interact with various entities safely while driving your vehicle.

 ### Setup